cslecours/ideal-fortnight/CONTRIBUTING.md

 ## How to Contribute

-### If you have a request / issue
+### If you have a request or issue

-Use the issues tab in github
+Use the Issues tab on GitHub to report any requests or issues.

 ### If you have a feature or bugfix

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
-Fork the repository and make a pull request.
+4. Submit a pull request.

 ## Getting Help